followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxResponsiveBox/1 Configuration/cols/baseSize.md

 ===========================================================================

 <!--shortDescription-->
 The column's base width.
-Ignored when the [singleColumnScreen](/Documentation/ApiReference/UI_Widgets/dxResponsiveBox/Configuration/#singleColumnScreen) option arranges all elements in a single column.
+Calculated automatically when the [singleColumnScreen](/Documentation/ApiReference/UI_Widgets/dxResponsiveBox/Configuration/#singleColumnScreen) option arranges all elements in a single column.
 <!--/shortDescription-->

 <!--fullDescription-->